itsmarsss/Internet-Pinger/README.md

 > :warning: :warning: :warning: **WARNING:** This project is no longer maintained; there may be bugs and issues.
 Feel free to fork this repository, pull requests *may* be accepted. :warning: :warning: :warning:

 **Oh no, internet out???** -
-Get `I WANT INTERNET`, we stress the fact that you want Internet:tm: and this irritation is a result of withdrawal.
-We strongly believe that Internet:tm: is not a need, rather, it is a want.
+Get `I WANT INTERNET`, we stress the fact that you want Internet™ and this irritation is a result of withdrawal.
+We strongly believe that Internet™ is not a need, rather, it is a want.

 **How to Download Snipe Chan?**
 1. Head over to [[Releases]](https://github.com/itsmarsss/I-WANT-INTERNET/releases) and look for the latest version